jayho/q2dc/README.md

 q2dc
 ====

-Quake2 r1q2 demo converter (Jens Hoffmann, 2005)
+Quake2 demo converter (Jens Hoffmann, 2005)

 This utility converts Quake2 demo files (.dm2) recorded with [R1CHs Enhanced Quake2
 Client](http://www.r1ch.net/stuff/r1q2/) to standard Quake2 demo files.
 More precisely, it converts demos recorded with the new network protocol 35 to ones compatible with the old protocol 34.

-Converted demos are editable with keygrip2.
-See [this link](http://old.r1ch.net/forum/index.php?action=printpage;topic=581.0) for further info.
+Converted demos are usable by clients that do not support protocol 35.
+In particular, they are editable with keygrip2.

 Usage
 -----